ArnauNaval/TFG_ReservoirComputing/README.md

 * reservoir.py : This file runs the project, it builds the data and network using both the mentioned files above.

+Note: the data files need to be in the same directory as the python files mentioned above.

+The data files can be found [here](https://drive.google.com/drive/folders/16il-vwvtJtZZSCIInq0yJBzXu-YCg7o3?usp=sharing)

 ## How to run the code